-- A. The hearing shall be conducted by the hearing chair as assigned by the Ethics & Appeal Committee Chair or Executive Director, an impartial administrative law judge, attorney, or other person designated by the Board. - B. The investigator or chairperson of the Committee on Ethics and Appeals, or a representative designated by the Committee on Ethics and Appeals, shall present evidence in support of the Committee's recommendation before the hearing panel.
+- A. The hearing shall be conducted by the chairperson of the Quality Improvement Committee, an impartial administrative law judge, attorney, or other person designated by the chairperson of the Quality Improvement Committee. - B. The chairperson of the Committee on Ethics and Appeals, or a representative designated by the Committee on Ethics and Appeals, shall present evidence in support of the Committee's recommendation before the hearing panel.
 The complainant and the respondent shall be allowed the opportunity to participate in the hearing.
 Witnesses will be called when appropriate, but shall only be present in the hearing during their testimony.
-The hearing shall be closed to the public. - C. The hearing panel shall not be bound by common law or statutory rules of evidence, and may consider all evidence having probative value. - D. No discovery shall be permitted and no access to Board files shall be allowed by the respondent except as specifically provided for herein.
+The hearing shall be closed to the public.

+- C. The hearing panel shall not be bound by common law or statutory rules of evidence, and may consider all evidence having probative value. - D. No discovery shall be permitted and no access to Board files shall be allowed by the respondent except as specifically provided for herein.
 The Board shall keep all files in permanent form and confidential, unless otherwise provided or directed in writing by the President of the Board or the President's designee, for disciplinary purposes or by a specific rule of the IBC Board. - E. After completion of the investigation and prior to the commencement of the hearing, members of the Board and hearing panel shall not discuss the case with either the complainant or the respondent in order to maintain neutrality and impartiality.
-The Executive Director may act as a source of general information to all parties. - F. Members of the hearing panel may inquire and/or conduct relevant fact-finding to obtain the information necessary to make an accurate determination of the facts of the case.
-If additional violations are discovered during the hearing, it may result in additional sanctions. - G. Board members and committee members who are not serving in an official capacity during the hearing shall not be present unless all parties present agree to such circumstances. - H. A member of the IBC staff shall be responsible for record keeping at the hearing.

-I. The hearing shall be audio taped.
+The Executive Director may act as a source of general information to all parties. - F. Members of the hearing panel may inquire and/or conduct relevant fact-finding to obtain the information necessary to make an accurate determination of the facts of the case. - G. Board members and committee members who are not serving in an official capacity during the hearing shall not be present unless all parties present agree to such circumstances. - H. A member of the IBC staff shall be responsible for record keeping at the hearing. - I. The hearing shall be recorded.